PowerShell/PSScriptAnalyzer/RuleDocumentation/PlaceCloseBrace.md

 #### IgnoreOneLineBlock: bool (Default value is `$true`)

-Indicates if close braces in a one line block should be ignored or not.
-E.g. $x = if ($true) { "blah" } else { "blah blah" }
-In the above example, if the property is set to true then the rule will not fire a violation.
+Indicates if closed brace pairs in a one line block should be ignored or not.
+For example, `$x = if ($true) { "blah" } else { "blah blah" }`, if the property is set to true then the rule doesn't fire a violation.

 #### NewLineAfter: bool (Default value is `$true`)

 Indicates if a new line should follow a close brace.
 If set to true a close brace should be followed by a new line.